 On the other hand, Cravery’s early end afforded me the opportunity to check out Jack White’s band Dead Weather.
 As I approached the main stage I knew it was him.
 With a tone is so thick, simple and distinctive you can tell Jack White’s guitar playing from a mile away.
 By the time I got to the stage it was clear that Dead Weather was heavier than any other Jack White music I had heard, and though I liked it I cut out after just three or four songs to catch David Lindley (again) on the Hard Rock Stage.

-If it’s got strings Lindley can play it and he is a joy to watch.
+If it’s got strings Lindley could play it and he was a joy to watch.
 Even after a million years in the business his enthusiasm was as vibrant as those kids on stage earlier in the afternoon.
-David Lindley loves to play so much you can hear his bliss come right out the soundhole.
+David Lindley (1944-2023) loved to play so much you could hear his bliss come right out the soundhole.
 He brought Freddie Roulette onstage for a few songs on the lap steel and it was all so beautiful.

 Nothing particularly drew me in as a festival closer so I spent the end of the Bluesfest meandering from one stage to another with m’lady just enjoying the ambiance of the place and watching nothing.
 After a dozen straight days of big-name headliners, head-turning fringe acts, and emerging stars the festival itself deserved the closing slot.

 *When the inaugural Be In The Band session in the Glebe ended on such a high note the Bluesfest quickly launched the same program in two other community centres with two other instructors, so by July there were tons of kids involved.